filippocrocchini/Glyph_Cache/README.md

     bearing_x, bearing_y : int; // pixels (right handed)
     advance_x, advance_y : int; // pixels (right handed)
 ```
-Note that all members of this struct have already been scaled so that you only need to
+Note that all members of this struct have already been scaled so that you only need to simply use the values without major headaches.
+(Except the handedness.)

 It is **crucial** that you update the texture before you render your glyphs, you will have to draw text in two passes (see the examples).
 Simp does the same thing, you prepare the text, then you render the prepared glyphs.